ewhal/pomf-todo/README.md

   common `100 MiB` used with CloudFlare setups
 - Rename `pages/` into `templates/` or `views/` to better describe what the folder really is
+- Consider using `xhr.responseType = 'json';` with caution for browser compatibility

 ### Release `4.0.0`